 Stage C. Design developmentOnce the concept has been approved by the client, we’ll start locking in all the external building elements such as room dimensions, ceiling and building heights, windows, doors and external materials and finishes.
 The design is built in our computer modelling software, Revit.
 This allows us to navigate around and walk-through a 3D render of the proposed structure and show what it will look like from every angle.
 The software also allows us to forecast the amount of winter and summer sun that will ingress into the home – a useful tool for planning passive heating and cooling.

 We’ll then prepare the Development Application set of drawings and documents for submission to local council.
-This is the first major milestone and it generally takes 2-3 months to get to this point.
+This is the first major milestone and it generally takes about 3-4 months to get to this point.
 The local council assessment period can vary greatly as it depends on the council's current workload, the opinion of the assessor, and whether they require neighbour consultation periods.
 We recommend allowing a minimum of three months for this process.

 Stage D. Construction documentationOnce we have Development Approval (yippee!) we’ll charge on with the nitty gritty: the documentation stage.
 This sees the preparation of drawings and specification with enough detail to allow for pricing and construction.
 The 'tighter' the documentation, the more accurate the pricing will be and the less room for interpretation during construction.